 Disciplinary offenses committed by students include all serious offenses, offenses involving drugs, alcohol, or tobacco, and all incidents resulting in suspension or expulsion.
-In the 2007-08 school year, 4 students were responsible for these incidents.
-These students represent 0.6% of the estimated number of students who attended this school at some point during the 2007-08 school year.
-For more information and data on disciplinary offenses, go to www.sde.ct.gov, click on "CEDaR" and then on "Student Data."
+In the 2008-09 school year, 4 students were responsible for these incidents.
+These students represent 0.6% of the estimated number of students who attended this school at some point during the 2008-09 school year.

+Number of Incidents by Disciplinary Offense Category, 2008-09

-Offense Category ciplinary Offense Category, 2007-08 Location of Incident
+Offense Category Location of Incident

 School Other Location

-Violent Crimes Against Persons 1 0
+Violent Crimes Against Persons 0 0

 Sexually Related Behavior 0 0

-Personally Threatening Behavior 2 0
+Personally Threatening Behavior 1 0

 Theft 0 0

 Physical/Verbal Confrontation 2 0

-Fighting/Battery 0 0
+Fighting/Battery 4 0

 Property Damage 0 0

-Weapons 2 0
+Weapons 0 0

 Drugs/Alcohol/Tobacco 0 0

-School Policy Violations 0 0
+School Policy Violations 3 0

-Total 7 0
+Total 10 0